JESS’ 4 PILLARS

 Jess is a firm believer that we don’t have to live in the world as it is today.
 Humanity can be better than this.
 We must be and do better.

 Racial justice and anti-racism work are at the very centre of who they are.
-She is committed to contributing to systemic change as well as the healing work needed within our Black Communities.
+Jess is committed to contributing to systemic change as well as the healing work needed within our Black Communities.

-As a queer, neurodivergent person, she is also deeply passionate about gender equality and protecting and advancing LGBTQIA+ rights, specifically through an intersectional lens.
+As a queer, neurodivergent person, they are also deeply passionate about gender equality and protecting and advancing LGBTQIA+ rights, specifically through an intersectional lens.

 Lastly, they believe that social mobility should be a given in our societies – where you come from and what you look like should never determine where you can go in life.